 Development of the face and neck.
-Development and derivatives of the frontal process, arches, clefts and pharyngeal pouches.
+Development and derivatives of the frontal process, arches, clefs and pharyngeal pouches.
 Stomodeum and buccopharyngeal membrane.
 Embryonic derivation of the cartilages, bones, muscles and nerves of the face.
 Development of the primitive and definitive palate, tongue and thyroid.
 Tooth development: four stages.
+Malformations: cervical sinus, cleft lip, cleft palate, cleft lip and palate.

-Malformations: cervical sinus, cleft lip (cleft lip), cleft palate, cleft lip and palate
+Malformations: cervical sinus, cleft lip, cleft palate, cleft lip and palate